 - Incident/Request ticket: Require users to provide a ticket/request number aligned with their requirement for the admin role.

 - Multi-Factor Authentication: Require users to provide MFA after activating the role.
-It should be noted that MFA is only required once per session, not per activation, so if the user only has a 1-hour session but re-activates and maintains the same session 3 times in one day, they will only be prompted for MFA once.
+It should be noted that MFA is only required once per session, not per activation, so if the user only has a 1-hour session but re-activates and maintains the same session 3 times in one day, they will only be prompted for multi-factor authentication once.

 - Require Approval: Specifies whether a member of the Privileged Role Administrators or Security Administrators group is required to approve the activation.